Super-Protocol/docs/docs/developers/CLI_commands/tokens/index.md

 ---

-This command group contains commands to manage test TEE and MATIC tokens.
+This command group contains commands to manage test TEE and POL tokens.

 TEE tokens are necessary to pay for orders in Super Protocol.
-MATIC tokens are for processing transactions on Polygon blockchains.
+POL tokens are for processing transactions on Polygon blockchains.

 ## Commands